AndrewStanton94/impress.js/README.md

 impress.js extensions by Jacek Kopecky
 ============

-It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.
+`impress.js` is a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.

-The original Impress.js library is at [bartaz's repository](http://github.com/bartaz/impress.js)
+The original impress.js library is at [bartaz's repository](http://github.com/bartaz/impress.js)

 Changes by Jacek Kopecky
 ------------